‘Arthur Phillip – Sailor, Mercenary, Governor, Spy’ was short-listed for the Prime Minister’s Literary Awards 2014

 The judges made the following comment about the book:

 “Michael Pembroke’s Arthur Phillip: Sailor, Mercenary, Governor, Spy is a rich, freshly edifying and widely informed portrait of this multi-faceted man who, from a highly diversified and unexpected background, became the key figure in Australia’s founding settlement.
 Impressively written with verve, perception and wide research knowledge, it reveals a complex and versatile figure.”

-Michael Pembroke is a writer, judge and naturalist.
+Michael Pembroke is a writer, historian, naturalist and Supreme Court judge.

 Trees of History and Romance

 In this book, written with grace and playfulness, wit, erudition and occasional introspection, Michael Pembroke has collected a cornucopia of information on certain trees, drawn from history, literature, poetry, mythology, botany and folklore.